Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Message_deleted.md

 **Expected**

-The same message should also get deleted from the linked channel on MM.
-After step 2, the message should be presented to the user in the linked channel in MM.
+The same message should also be deleted from the linked channel on MM.
+After step 2, the message should reappear to the user in the linked channel in MM.